d3lb3/d3lb3.github.io/_posts/2023-03-15-keepass-triggers.md

 ![extract_trigger_event](/assets/img/blog/keepass_triggers/extract_trigger_event.png){: .shadow}

 Both placeholders are inserted in the string value condition.
-Because it is checked on every event, the code will be executed every 4 seconds.
+As it is checked on every event, the code will be executed every 4 seconds.

 ![extract_trigger_stop_condition](/assets/img/blog/keepass_triggers/extract_trigger_stop_condition.png){: .shadow}

 When the placeholders return *stop*, the trigger is launched.
-Everything was already executed, so we don't need any action and simple check "Turn off after executing actions (run once)" to make sure no more command is going to be executed:
+Everything was already executed, so we don't need any action and simply check _"Turn off after executing actions (run once)"_ to make sure no more command is going to be executed:

 ![extract_trigger_basic_parameters](/assets/img/blog/keepass_triggers/extract_trigger_basic_parameters.png){: .shadow}